Ghost Money, my first novel, has been released as a digital book by US crime publisher Snubnose Press.

 Ghost Money is a crime nove about Cambodia in the mid-nineties, a broken country, what happens to those trapped between two periods of history, the choices they make, what they do to survive.

 The manuscript for Ghost Money made the final 10 out of 534 entries in the 2009 Scribe fiction prize for writers over 35 years of age and was shortlisted in the 2010 Victorian Premier’s Literary Awards in the category of ‘Unpublished Manuscript by an Emerging Victorian Writer’.
 In 2011, it was the recipient of an Unpublished Manuscript Fellowship at the Wheeler Centre and Readings Foundation.
-It was included in the long-listed for best first crime fiction in the 2013 Ned Kelly Awards.

 Here’s what people have said about Ghost Money:

 “Ghost Money is a fast-paced, atmospheric crime novel.
 Its journey into a cynical and treacherous world is tense and suspenseful.”